 Expense deductibility guide

-Clear yes / no / depends answers for common business expense deductions — with practical conditions, Schedule C line references, examples, and recordkeeping notes.
-Built for freelancers, self-employed individuals, and small business owners.
+Clear yes / no / depends answers for common U.S. federal business-expense deductions — with practical conditions, current reporting guidance, examples, and recordkeeping notes for freelancers, self-employed people, and small business owners.

-On this page: Popular · Categories · How to use this guide · FAQ
+On this page: Popular · Categories · How to use this guide · Sources & scope · FAQ

 Popular questions